GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 Something to consider when choosing to use Clash-ethernet is that, for now, it only work on an ECP5 with an RGMII chip.
-However more FPGA's and chips are coming soon:tm:.
+However more FPGA's and chips are coming soon™.